MRDGH2821/MRDGH2821/Myself_On_internet.md

 <strike>Also wherever possible, I will put Invite link instead of my usual Username.</strike>
 Invite section moved [here](/Miscellaneous/Invitations.md)

-Click on Site name to see my profile.
+Click on Site name/logo to see my profile.

 You might want to check out some [nice stuff which I found on internet!](Nice_Stuff_On_Internet.md)

 Or you want to go back to [main page](README.md)?

+You may email as well - askmihirrabade@outlook.in

 ## Developer/Work